-When educators at Mundalla Primary School (PS) in regional South Australia were trying to settle on a Design Thinking project using Makers Empire for their students last year, they didn’t have to look very far.
-A local community group, Mundalla on the Move, was contemplating new signage for the town as the entrance to the town needed an update.
+When educators at Mundulla Primary School (PS) in regional South Australia were trying to settle on a Design Thinking project using Makers Empire for their students last year, they didn’t have to look very far.
+A local community group, Mundulla on the Move, was contemplating new signage for the town as the entrance to the town needed an update.

 Teacher Sue Hill proposed the town sign idea to the principal, Joann Packer.